 As a prerequisite for the following documentation, you need:

-• An Exoscale SKS (Pro) Cluster
+• An Exoscale SKS cluster on the Pro plan

-• Access to your Cluster via kubectl
+• Access to your cluster via kubectl

 • Basic Linux knowledge